-- A. Prohibition of Certain Debt or Equity Interests.
+A. Prohibition of Certain Debt or Equity Interests.
 Notwithstanding anything to the contrary in Section 5.2, an employee may not own or control, directly or indirectly, any debt or equity interest in a depository institution or an affiliate of a depository institution.
 A "depository institution" means a bank, a trust company, or any institution that accepts deposits, including a bank chartered under the laws of a foreign country.
-In addition, an employee with regular and ongoing access to Class I FOMC information and members of the Markets Group may not own or control, directly or indirectly, any debt or equity interest in a primary government securities dealer or an entity that directly or indirectly controls a primary dealer.
-The employee is regarded as controlling any debt or equity interest held by the employee's spouse or minor child. - B. Exceptions.
-The following are not prohibited debt or equity interests within the meaning of Section 5.3 (A): - (1) An interest in a publicly traded money market fund or other mutual fund (including a fund that is an affiliate of a depository institution or primary dealer of government securities), provided that: (a) the fund does not have a policy of concentrating its investments in the financial services industry; and (b) neither the employee nor the employee's spouse has the ability to exercise control over the financial interests held in the fund. - (2) An interest acquired by the employee's spouse or minor child-other than from the employee: - (i) Prior to the marriage. - (ii) Prior to the employee's being employed by the Bank. - (iii) As compensation or a fringe benefit in connection with his or her employment, or as "qualifying shares" as a condition of service as a director or employee. - (3) A future interest created by someone other than the employee; his or her spouse or child. - (4) An interest of an employee, spouse or minor child as a beneficiary of an estate where the interest has not been distributed by the estate's legal representative. - (5) An interest in a widely held, diversified pension or other retirement fund that is administered by a trustee independent from the employee and the employee's spouse. - (6) An interest in a publicly-traded holding company that is not predominantly engaged in the banking or thrift business, is not supervised by the System, and does not control a state member bank, a foreign bank with U.S. operations or a federally insured U.S. office, or a "bank" within the meaning of the Bank Holding Company Act.
+In addition, an employee with regular and ongoing access to Class I FOMC information may not own or control, directly or indirectly, any debt or equity interest in a primary government securities dealer or an entity that directly or indirectly controls a primary dealer.
+The employee is regarded as controlling any debt or equity interest held by the employee's spouse or minor child.

+B. Exceptions.
+The following are not prohibited debt or equity interests within the meaning of Section 5.3(A):

+- (1) an interest in a publicly traded money market fund or other mutual fund (including a fund that is an affiliate of a depository institution or primary dealer of government securities), provided that: (a) the fund does not have a policy of concentrating its investments in the financial services industry; and (b) neither the employee nor the employee's spouse has the ability to exercise control over the financial interests held in the fund; - (2) an interest acquired by the employee's spouse or minor child (other than from the employee): - (i) prior to the marriage; or - (ii) prior to the employee's being employed by the Bank; or - (iii) as compensation or a fringe benefit in connection with the spouse's or minor child's employment, or as "qualifying shares" as a condition of service as a director or employee; - (3) a future interest created by someone other than the employee; the employee's spouse or child: - (4) an interest of an employee, spouse or minor child as a beneficiary of an estate where the interest has not been distributed by the estate's legal representative; - (5) an interest in a widely held, diversified pension or other retirement fund that is administered by a trustee independent from the employee and the employee's spouse;

-(7) For those employees prohibited from owning stock of a primary dealer or its affiliate, an interest in a publicly-traded holding company that owns a primary dealer provided that the holding company is not predominately engaged in the banking, thrift, or securities business.
+- (6) an interest in a publicly traded holding company that is not predominantly engaged in the banking or thrift business, is not supervised by the System, and does not control a state member bank, a foreign bank with U.S. operations or a federally insured U.S. office, or a "bank" within the meaning of the Bank Holding Company Act; and - (7) for those employees prohibited from owning stock of a primary dealer or its affiliate, an interest in a publicly traded holding company that owns a primary dealer provided that the holding company is not predominately engaged in the banking, thrift, or securities business.